camel-tooling/camel-idea-plugin/readme.md

 ### How to install

-The plugin `Apache Camel IDEA plugin` is available from Jetbrains Plugin Repository at: https://plugins.jetbrains.com/idea/plugin/9371-apache-camel-idea-plugin
+The plugin `Apache Camel` is available from Jetbrains Plugin Repository at: https://plugins.jetbrains.com/idea/plugin/9371-apache-camel-idea-plugin

 You should be able to install the plugin from within IDEA plugin manager.
 Open the `Preference` menu and select `Plugins`.
-Click the `Browse repositories...` if `Apache Camel IDEA plugin` is not available in the plugin list.
-From there you should be able to browse all the plugins from the Jetbrains remote plugin repository.
+Click the `Markeplace...` and type `Apache Camel` in the search box to find the plugin, and then you can install it.

 ### How to try

-Currently the plugin is editing Java endpoints in Java source code.
+The plugin is editing Java endpoints in Java source code.

-You can open any Camel example which uses Java code, such as `camel-example-spring-boot` an select the `MySpringBootRouter` route class and position the cursor on any of the Camel endpoints after the '?' mark and press `ctrl + space`.
+You can open any Camel example which uses Java code, such as the [Camel Spring Boot Example](https://github.com/apache/camel-spring-boot-examples/tree/main/spring-boot) and select the `MySpringBootRouter` route class and position the cursor on any of the Camel endpoints after the '?' mark and press `ctrl + space`.

-Currently its only endpoint options in the URI query section which can be edited.
-Its planned to add support for editing the options in the URI context-path section as well.
+Currently, its only endpoint options in the URI query section which can be edited.
+It's planned to add support for editing the options in the URI context-path section as well.